rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 The resolvers receive all sample data as models in the context argument rather than operating directly on the sample data as before.
 As mentioned, it keeps the resolver functions pure.
-Later on, you will have an easier time to test your resolver functions in isolation too.
-Last but not least, move your schema's type definitions in the *src/schema/index.js* file:
+Later, you will have an easier time testing resolver functions in isolation.
+Next, move your schema's type definitions in the *src/schema/index.js* file:

 {{< highlight javascript >}}
 import { gql } from 'apollo-server-express';